eth-cscs/firecrest/examples/jupyterhub/README.md

 docker compose -f ../../deploy/demo/docker-compose.yml -f docker-compose.yml up --build
 ```

-This step will create a new image that extends the `f7t-cluster` image from the FirecREST demo to include JupyterLab and other requirements.
+This step will create a new image that extends the `f7t-cluster` image from the Docker demo of FirecREST to include JupyterLab and other requirements.
-It will take some time since it needs to first build from source a few dependencies of JupyterLab.
+It takes a few minutes since a few dependencies of JupyterLab must be built from source.

 Once the building is finished you can check that all containers are running